perlmaster/perlstuff/README.md

-choosedir.pl - choose a sub-directory from the current directory and copy the chgosen name to the clipboard freespace.pl - display detailed info about the drives on your windows system styles.pl - find the styling rules in a CSS file
+choosedir.pl - choose a sub-directory from the current directory and copy the chgosen name to the clipboard freespace.pl - display detailed info about the drives on your windows system styles.pl - find the styling rules in a CSS file choosefile.pl - choose a file from the directory based on a filename pattern

 the other files in this repository are files that are "required" by the above named scripts